Improve Your Community

 - Site Selection: Community Enhancement staff participate in the site selection review process for new and renovated county public facilities, such as schools, fire stations, and libraries.
 This review seeks to promote reinvestment in aging communities.

 Estimate Your Benefit

-Actual savings will be based on the increased assessed value of the improvement, and will be field verified by the Real Estate Assessor after construction is completed.
+Actual savings will be based on the increased assessed value of the improvement, not the amount spent on the improvement and will be verified by the Real Estate Assessor after construction is completed.